gridap/Gridap.jl/README.md

 | ![](https://gridap.github.io/Tutorials/dev/assets/dg_discretization/jump_u.png) | ![](https://gridap.github.io/Tutorials/dev/assets/darcy/darcy_results.png) |![](https://gridap.github.io/Tutorials/dev/assets/inc_navier_stokes/ins_solution.png) | ![](https://gridap.github.io/Tutorials/dev/assets/isotropic_damage/damage_end.png) |
 | [Poisson eq. with DG](https://gridap.github.io/Tutorials/dev/pages/t006_dg_discretization/)  |  [Darcy eq. with RT](https://gridap.github.io/Tutorials/dev/pages/t007_darcy/)  |  [Incompressible Navier-Stokes](https://gridap.github.io/Tutorials/dev/pages/t008_inc_navier_stokes/)  | [Isotropic damage](https://gridap.github.io/Tutorials/dev/pages/t010_isotropic_damage/)  |

+ ## Gridap community

+Join to our [gitter](https://gitter.im/Gridap-jl/community) chat to ask questions and interact with the Gridap community.

+## Contributing to Gridap

+Gridap is a collaborative project open to contributions.
+If you want to contribute, please take into account:

+  - Before opening a PR with a significant contribution, contact the project administrators, e.g., by writing a message in [our gitter chat](https://gitter.im/Gridap-jl/community) or by opening an issue describing what you are willing to implement.
+Wait for feed-back.
+  - Carefully read and follow the instructions in the [CONTRIBUTING.md](https://github.com/gridap/Gridap.jl/blob/master/CONTRIBUTING.md) file.
+  - Carefully read and follow the instructions in the [CODE_OF_CONDUCT.md](https://github.com/gridap/Gridap.jl/blob/master/CODE_OF_CONDUCT.md) file.
+  - Open a PR with your contribution.

+Want to help?
+We have a number of [issues waiting for help](https://github.com/gridap/Gridap.jl/labels/help%20wanted).
+You can start contributing to the Gridap project by solving some of those issues.

 ## How to cite Gridap